 Start with a lower percentage first and increase the fill if you think it will suit the photo.
 Remember that you want the photo to look natural, so keeping the amount of fill light lower helps to maintain the light ratio described above (the brights should be two or three times the intensity of the fill light areas).

-Using the Fill Light Tool in Paint Mode is a great way to have more control over editing your image.
+Using the Fill Light Tool in Erase Mode is a great way to have more control over editing your image.

 Before And After

 See what a difference the Fill Light tool can create in your images?
 You can achieve more balanced exposure and create professional-quality photos in a matter of seconds!

 Ready to get started editing your photos with the Fill Light tool?
 Click the link below and edit away!
 Knowing how to use Fill Light will seriously up your photo quality and make you look like you've got a professional photography setup, all without having to spend a dime.